 Control Requirements for Checks

 The Board must approve all bank accounts opened or established in DAOES's or a DAOES school name or with the DAOES's Federal Employer Identification Number.
-All checks issued by DAOES must be signed by either the Treasurer or Board President, except that checks from an account containing student activity funds and revolving accounts may be signed by the respective account custodian.
+All checks issued by DAOES must be signed by either the Treasurer or Board President, except that checks from accounts containing student activity funds or fiduciary funds and checks from revolving accounts may be signed by their respective account custodians.

 The Director is primarily responsible for establishing and implementing a system of internal controls for safeguarding the DAOES's financial condition; the Board, however, will oversee these safeguards.
 The control objectives are to ensure efficient business and financial practices, reliable financial reporting, and compliance with State law and Board policies, and to prevent losses from fraud, waste, and abuse, as well as employee error, misrepresentation by third parties, or other imprudent employee action.

 The Director or designee shall annually audit DAOES's financial and business operations for compliance with established internal controls and provide the results to the Board.
 The Board may from time-to-time engage a third-party to audit internal controls in addition to the annual audit.